dayo-data-analyst/Commercial-Revenue-Sales-Intelligence/README.md

 💡 Key Insights

 The dashboard reveals several valuable business insights:

 ✅ Total revenue reached $435K, demonstrating strong commercial performance.

-✅ More than 20,600 products were sold during the reporting period.
+✅ More than 20,600 products were sold during the reporting period

 ✅ A small number of customers contributed a significant share of total revenue, highlighting the importance of customer retention.

 ✅ Sales performance varied across cities and regions, suggesting opportunities for targeted marketing and regional expansion.

 ✅ Some sales representatives consistently outperformed others, providing benchmarks for performance improvement.

 ✅ A few products generated the majority of revenue, making them strategic products for continued investment.

 ✅ Shipping fees represented a significant operational cost that should be monitored to improve profitability.

 ________________________________________

 📌 Business Recommendations

 Based on the analysis:

 ✔️ Strengthen relationships with high-value customers through loyalty and retention programmes.

 ✔️ Expand marketing activities in high-performing cities and regions.

 ✔️ Provide coaching and performance incentives for lower-performing sales representatives.

 ✔️ Maintain sufficient inventory levels for best-selling products.

 ✔️ Review shipping providers to optimise logistics costs.

 ✔️ Continue monitoring KPIs through executive dashboards to support data-driven decision-making.

 ________________________________________

 📷 Dashboard Preview